ccaper/pokemon-battle/README.md

   Return​ ​the​ ​winner,​ and​ ​the​ ​history​ of​ ​the​ ​fight

+## Tech Stack

+1. Node above 7 for promises with async await
+2. Express server
+3. webpack for simple sass and HTML to handle non API 404's
+4. PUG template engine for non API 404's
+5. Axios for handling API calls
+6. node-cache for caching pokemon API responses (reddis would be better for production)
+7. Mocha framework for unit tests

 ## Instructions

 To run the application, please make sure you're running at least Node 7.